What is Flotation Cost in Finance?

 When flotation cost is part of cash flows, NPV = 119382 – 100000 – 60000*7% = 19382 – 4200 = 15182

 We notice that there is a difference in calculation between the two approaches.
 It is more appropriate to deduct the flotation cost from the NPV calculation.
 By affecting the cost of capital by 78 basis points, we are giving an effect of that on all the future cash flows.
-If we look otherwise, the flotation cost is an initial outlay because it was never received by the company.
+If we look otherwise, this cost is an initial outlay because the company never received it.